-Langara's Social Service Worker Department was first established in the early 1970s and was originally called the Welfare Aide Program.
+Langara's Social Services department was first established in the early 1970s and originally offered the Welfare Aide Program.
 It was introduced to train students to become social work assistants.
-The curriculum was modeled on that of the Bachelor of Social Work degree.
+The curriculum was modeled on the Bachelor of Social Work degree.
 It was one of the first programs in the Province to offer this training.

-The faculty are all registered social workers with considerable experience in the social welfare field.
-They are actively engaged in the community and the social service sector in addition to their teaching responsibilities in the program.
-This allows them to stay current regarding changes and developments in the social welfare field.
-The faculty have developed working relationships with dozens of agencies and programs which has allowed the students in the Program to choose from among a diverse selection of areas to do their practicum placements.
+Department faculty are all registered social workers with considerable experience in the social welfare field.
+In addition to their teaching, they are actively engaged in the local community and the social service sector.
+This allows them to stay current regarding changes and developments in social work and social welfare.
+Faculty have close working relationships with dozens of social services agencies and programs.
+Students in the department’s programs can choose from a diverse selection of agencies and organizations for their practicum placements.

 The department and its faculty are committed to providing an outstanding educational experience which will prepare students for a rewarding career in all sectors of the social services field.
 This is reflected in the success of our certificate and diploma graduates who have directly gone on to successful careers, or who have chosen to pursue further education in social work and related disciplines.